State-owned enterprises of China: Role

 The state sector is a major part of China's economy, with SOEs accounting for approximately 25% of the national GDP as of 2020.
 China's SOEs are among the largest global firms by revenue, and of the 135 Chinese companies on the Fortune Global 500 list (2023), 85 are state-owned.
 SOEs are important to domestic equity markets, accounting for about 40% of total market capitalization and 50% of company revenues on the Shanghai Stock Exchange and Shenzhen Stock Exchange.

 When China's SOEs were first created, they served as instruments for carrying out national goals and providing social stability via the iron rice bowl.
 Through the danwei system, SOEs provided workers with housing, amenities, and social welfare benefits, functioning as communities where employees worked, lived, and socialized.
 Through this system, which existed until the late 1990s, urban SOE workers had higher levels of social welfare benefits as compared to other workers.
 Workers in collectively owned enterprises (owned at local levels of government, such as county or village) did not have as a high a level of social welfare benefits.

 SOEs continue to support stability through providing employment and maintaining low prices for key economic inputs.
 SOEs spend much of their investment on infrastructure development in China's less developed interior provinces, and therefore also perform a redistributive role.

-SOEs support China's industrial policy by channeling resources into sectors that the state regards as key, like artificial intelligence, nuclear power, and aerospace.
+SOEs support China's industrial policy by channeling resources into sectors that the state regards as key, like artificial intelligence, nuclear power, aerospace, and electric vehicles.
 The work of SOEs helps China to move up the industrial value chain.
 Foreign business of SOEs also helps to address excess industrial capacity in China.

 SOEs have monopolies in the industries of telecommunications, military equipment, railroads, tobacco, petroleum, and electric power.
 SOEs have a primary role in China's energy sector.
 Its five large state-owned power generation companies are: Datang, Guodian, Huadian, Huaneng, and China Power Investment Corporation.
 Its state-owned grid companies are State Grid Corporation of China (SGCC) and China Southern Power Grid Corporation.